TERREMEMBER/znbase/docs/content/stable/architecture/concepts/yb-tserver.md

 Compactions are prioritized into large and small compactions with some prioritization to keep the system functional even in extreme IO patterns.

-In addition to throttling controls for compactions, YugabyteDB does a variety of internal optimizations to minimize impact of compactions on foreground latencies.
+In addition to throttling controls for compactions, ZNbaseDB does a variety of internal optimizations to minimize impact of compactions on foreground latencies.
 One such is a prioritized queue to give priority to small compactions over large compactions to make sure the number of SSTable files for any tablet stays as low as possible.

 ### Manual compactions

-YugabyteDB allows compactions to be externally triggered on a table using the [`compact_table`](../../../admin/yb-admin/#compact-table) command in the [`yb-admin` utility](../../../admin/yb-admin).
+ZNbaseDB allows compactions to be externally triggered on a table using the [`compact_table`](../../../admin/yb-admin/#compact-table) command in the [`yb-admin` utility](../../../admin/yb-admin).
 This can be useful for cases when new data is not coming into the system for a table anymore, users want to reclaim disk space due to overwrites/deletes that have already happened or due to TTL expiry.

 ### Server-global memstore limit